-Under the collaboration agreement with Teva, we had spent the required \$30.0 million in development costs related to custirsen.
-In accordance with the Termination Agreement, Teva was required to and did fund all additional expenses under the clinical development plan through December 31, 2014, after which date we took over responsibility for future costs following termination of our collaboration agreement.
-We do not owe, to Teva, any development milestone payments or royalty payments on sales of custirsen if any.
+Under the prior Collaboration Agreement with Teva, we were required to spend \$30 million in direct and indirect development costs for the benefit of the custirsen development plan, such contribution to be funded by the upfront payment provided by Teva as an advanced reimbursement for our development expenses.
+In December 2012, we had spent the required \$30.0 million in development costs related to custirsen.
+In accordance with the Termination Agreement, Teva was required to and did fund all additional expenses under the clinical development plan through December 31, 2014, after which date we took over responsibility for future custirsen-related costs following termination of our Collaboration Agreement.
+We do not owe Teva any development milestone payments or royalty payments on sales of custirsen, if any.

-Since our product candidates are in the early stages of development, we cannot estimate completion dates for development activities or when we might receive material net cash inflows from our R&D projects, if ever.
+Final analyses of clinical trials involving our product candidates are dependent on and driven by timing of disease progression and/or survival events occurring and as a result we cannot estimate completion dates for development activities or when we might receive material net cash inflows from our R&D projects, if ever.